alinv20/H2M/README.md

 # H2N
-Fast tool for generting normal maps bump maps. with a normal map you can add details without using more polygons.
+Fast tool specialized for generating normal maps from the bump maps. with a normal map you can add details to your 3D model without using more polygons.